syncfusion-content/jsp-docs/jsp/PivotTreeMap/Getting-Started.md

 keywords: ejpivottreemap, pivottreemap, jsp pivottreemap
 ---

-# Getting Started
+# Getting started

-This section explains you the steps required to populate the PivotTreeMap in your application with **JSP** wrapper classes of EJ controls.
-This section covers only the minimal features that you need to know to get started with the PivotTreeMap.
+This section explains how to populate the pivot tree map in your application with **JSP** wrapper classes of EJ controls.
+This section covers only the minimal features that are needed to get started with the pivot tree map.

-## Create PivotTreeMap widget
+## Create pivot tree map widget

 You can create a JSP application and add necessary scripts and styles with the help of the given [JSP Getting Started Documentation.](/jsp/Getting-Started)

-Refer the required scripts and CSS files in your JSP page as mentioned below in order to render the PivotTreeMap control -
+Refer to the required scripts and CSS files in your JSP page as mentioned below to render the pivot tree map control:

 {% highlight html %}